norswap/autumn/README.md

 Three options:

+- Build from source: see the [Developer Guide]

-- Easy: download the [latest release] jar, and add as a dependency to your project.
+- Soon: download the [latest release] jar, and add as a dependency to your project.

 [latest release]: /releases

-- Build from source: see the [Developer Guide]

 - Soon: add the project as a Maven dependency.